KABAM-Robotics/rosrect-ecs-api-server/README.md

 You can use this approach if you are planning on running this on a system where installing python packages natively is not an issue.
 These have been tested on Ubuntu OS.
 Steps are as follows:

 1. The API server runs on python3.
-To check if `python3` is available on your system, execute the following command on the terminal:
+To check if `python3` is available on your system, execute the following command on the terminal. `3.6.9` is the minimum version required:

         $ python3 --version
           Python 3.6.9